cpanel/elevate/docs-website-src/content/_index.md

 By default, the elevate script runs the [leapp process](https://almalinux.org/elevate/) to upgrade you from 7 to 8. `Leapp` may not be compatible with your system.

-Using the `--no-leapp` option gives you a way to do the actual distro upgrade in your own way.
+Using the `--upgrade-distro-manually` option gives you a way to do the actual distro upgrade in your own way.
 This, for instance, can be used to allow `Virtuozzo` systems to upgrade cPanel systems, which are not supported by `Leapp`.

-A `--no-leapp` upgrade would look like:
+A `--upgrade-distro-manually` upgrade would look like:

-1. User runs `/scripts/elevate-cpanel --start --no-leapp` which starts the upgrade process.
+1. User runs `/scripts/elevate-cpanel --start --upgrade-distro-manually` which starts the upgrade process.
 2. `elevate-cpanel` does all preparatory steps to upgrade the system prior to the distro upgrade.
 3. Elevate will then create the file `/waiting_for_distro_upgrade` to indicate that the operating system is ready for an upgrade.
     * This is when you would use your distro upgrade tool.
     * When you have completed upgrading your system to 8, simply remove `/waiting_for_distro_upgrade` and reboot the system into normal multi-user mode.
-5. Elevate will resume upon reboot and complete the upgrade just like it would have without `--no-leapp`
+5. Elevate will resume upon reboot and complete the upgrade just like it would have without `--upgrade-distro-manually`

 ### Using the LEAPP_OVL_SIZE environment variable